Hendrix-CS/csci150/labs/guess.md

     the user wants to continue playing.
   * Feel free to just put everything inside a `main()` function; you need not worry about writing any functions for this step.

+## Step 5: 3 points

+Modify your strategy from Step 4 to ensure that the computer *never* needs more than 7 guesses to win.

 ## What to turn in